-By investing in solar power, you not only save on energy bills but also have the opportunity to earn money through the Smart Export Guarantee (SEG) programme, selling excess energy back to your energy supplier.
+By investing in the best solar panels, you not only save on energy bills but also have the opportunity to earn money through the Smart Export Guarantee (SEG) programme, selling excess energy back to your energy supplier.

 If you’re interested in, or already have, solar panels, our comprehensive guide explains how SEG works, and provides valuable insights for maximising the earnings from your solar panels.